observ-vol-mgt/observ-vol-mgt/contrib/end2end/README.md

 1. prometheus at the edges and thanos at the hub
 2. oTel collector at the edges and prometheus at the hub

-## use case (1): prometheus at the edges and thanos at the hub
+## Use case (1): prometheus at the edges and thanos at the hub
-To manually start e2e containers, use  `make up-prom-thanos` To shut down the containers, use: `make down-prom-thanos`
+To manually start e2e containers, use  `make up-prom-thanos`
+To shut down the containers, use: `make down-prom-thanos`

 The setup automatically starts the following containers: